DavidWells/analytics/site/main/source/tutorial/handling-campaign-url-parameters.md

 /* 1.
 Create the plugin & functionality you want to trigger */
 const customPlugin = {
-  // All plugins have a NAMESPACE
+  // All plugins have a name
-  NAMESPACE: 'save-campaign-data',
+  name: 'save-campaign-data',
   // Attach a function to the 'campaign' event
   campaign: ({ payload }) => {
     console.log('utm data', payload.campaign)